Application Configuration

 from starlette.middleware.base import BaseHTTPMiddleware

-from core.responses import JSONResponse, HTMLResponse
+from lila.core.responses import JSONResponse, HTMLResponse

-from core.request import Request
+from lila.core.request import Request

-from core.logger import Logger
+from lila.core.logger import Logger

 from datetime import datetime, timedelta